bcgsc/mavis/docs/source/theory.rst

 ......................

 During validation, for each breakpoint pair, we attempt to assemble a contig to represent the sequence across the breakpoints.
-This is assembled from the :term:`split reads` and mates of :term:`half-mapped` reads that have been collected.
-The assembly uses a :term:`DeBruijn graph`.
+This is assembled from the supporting reads (:term:`split reads`, :term:`half-mapped reads`, :term:`flanking pairs`, and :term:`spanning reads`) which have already been collected for the given event.
+The sequence from each read and its reverse complement are assembled into contigs using a :term:`DeBruijn graph`.
+For strand specific events, we then attempt to resolve the sequence strand of the contig.

 Breakpoints can be called by multiple different :attr:`~structural_variant.constants.CALL_METHOD`.